daryllxd/lifelong-learning/startups/growthhacker.tv.md

 Two factors for flossing: The ones who did it more often, and the people who changed your product.
 Also, figure out if your product needs to be habit-forming.
 If your product requires habits, then it would behoove you to understand the pattern that has appeared time and time again, which is to create user habits.

+## Ankur Nagpal, Largest Individual Developer in the History of the Facebook Platform

+When you think about growth, Facebook was a strong era for viral shit, one of the first apps I made was a gifting app, not that good, but we were using hte default Facebook inviter which is a rookie mistake.
+Inviting people was via alphabetical.
+You have to choose friends, and we made this algorithm.

+When they recognized the people who they invited, the sent invites were sent less but there was a higher acceptance rate (200-400%).
+"Your Real Friends" were based on photo tags + him posting on the wall.

+We want to imitate the GHs, but you just want to make sure that your invites are high quality.
+See what you can do on the receive side.
+Optimize acceptance rates.

+Artificial scarcity: Economics: Buy stuff to make something scarce.
+We believe anything that is scarce even if it is not authentic.
+When I put a hard cap on the invite sending amount, they actually send better.
+To give visual credit, we have to give them visual feedback.
+People tend to believe a visual indicator.
+If you have a time limit or invite limit of something, everyone wants it.

+Multiple points of entry: Try to break down your product into two small products.
+Sometimes specific applications are more appealing ("give xmas tree" vs "give a gift" on xmas time).
+We can also personalize the landing pages, create a landing page for their friends image and conversion will go up.

+Leveraging user-generated content: Meetup, Kickstarter, it would be in the best interest of people to promote your product.
+If they can make money off of it, even better.

+Pacman: We wanted to give out a Pacman machine, a ton of increase!
+People really referred to the app.
+The stuff that you get the biggest wins cannot be optimized.
+Macro-optimize first before micro-optimize.

+Our bread and butter was friend quizzes, to get answers you pay or take more quizzes.
+We had a teenager market, and we created this app wherein people rated "who has the best profile picture" and it blew up, we actually needed to slow things down.
+We added ads so we made money both.

+Start thinking about how anything could be a viral channel.
+Think of the products existing in the vertical and leverage the audience there.
+Ex: Coursera has 4M users, if I'm an educ company, how can I get some of these users.
+Ex: In StudyRoom, they encourage people in Coursera to build around a community in their Coursera classes.
+Ex: When building GH, Bronson went to the meetup.com, they went accounts and promo codes which they can send to their groups."Who has a service with our audience that already exists?
+How can we leverage it?"

+For mobile, most growth still happens in the real world, not specific viral channels.
+When you're on your computer, you're not really in a social setting, while a phone is with you 24 hours a day, you can show people stuff.
+Next, there is no killer communication channel for apps, just the App Store.
+You have to milk it FWIW.

+If the app store is important, what do we do?
+Apple is just unsophisticated because the biggest indicator of rankings of success is the download velocity (not total downloads).
+In Google, they have velocity, but have some optimizations (older sites are better, reviews matter).
+Google tries to put a quality score on.

+In Android, just make sure people don't uninstall it.
+In the iOS App store you can buy traffic, but in Google it's bad.
+In my data, iOS reviews don't matter that much, but in Google it matters.
+When wanting to get a review, ask the user to rank the app, when they like the app, ask them to review the app, but when they hate it, tell them sorry.

+Horizontal distribution: Separating your applications.
+From a search perspective "are the keywords in your title".
+For Udemy, they became competitive on multiple points of entry because each course has their own keyword.
+Take advantage on how search is so powerful but we built an algorithmic way of scraping apps, random

+So many companies die because of a lot of growth, and so many people are so hesitant of being aggressive.
+It's always easier to ask for forgiveness rather than for permission.
+You are in a very low probability area anyway.
+Take risks and push boundaries.
+There are ethical lines you can't cross, legal lines you can't cross, but if you'll be doing something that you can tell your parents about, then do it!